HcwXd/Interactive-Lab-Hub/Final Project/README.md

 ## Technical Implementation

+### Update local status

 To adjust the local status of the device, the users can press the button on the device to switch between three statuses: Free to talk, Free but don’t want to talk, Busy.
 As shown in figure (1).
 We used three different colors to indicate three different statuses: Free to talk (Green), Free but don’t want to talk (Blue), Busy (Red).
 After pressing the button, the user’s status board will change color accordingly.

 ![Figure(1)](imgs/Figure(1).png)

+### Sync status across multiple devices

 To connect different multiple devices, we used the similar structure we have learned and used in Lab 6.
 MQTT was used to send and sync states between different devices.
 Whenever a user presses the button to change the status, it will send the new status over MQTT under the specific topic `IDD/Illusinate/playerX_status`.
 The path here will be determined by which player is using the Raspberry Pi.
 As shown in figure (2).

 ![Figure(2)](imgs/Figure(2).png)

+### Facial impression translation

+To translate the facial impressions to emojis, we utilized what we have learned and used in Lab5.
+We used Teachable Machine service to help us train a Computer Vision model that can identify whether a user's facial impression is indicating a good mood or not.
+By doing so, we can adjust the emoji on the user's status board accordingly.

 ## Design